gabrielsideprojects/moveit/README-en.md

 - Save your updates and create a commit message telling what you did:`git commit -m "feature: My new feature"`;
 - Send your updates: `git push origin my-feature`.

-> In case you have some doubt take a looj at this link [guide on how to contribute on GitHub](https://github.com/firstcontributions/first-contributions).
+> In case you have some doubt take a look at this link [guide on how to contribute on GitHub](https://github.com/firstcontributions/first-contributions).

 Each change is welcome, please, feel at ease! ☺